shunkongcheung/procedures/npm/readme.md

     <package-name>.
     ├── dist                   	# Compiled files
-    └── dist-example						# Compiled files for an `example` └── example									# an example of how to use this package └── ...
+    └── dist-exampl             # Compiled files for an `example` └── example									# an example of how to use this package ...
     └── src
         └── index.ts						# to export object / methods that can be used
         └── ...
     └── package.json						# add some of the command as stated below └── readme.md
     └── tsconfig-example.json		# use to compile `dist-example`